 - Line 9x9 with aluminum foil.
 Spray lightly with cooking spray, set aside.

-- Turn mixer to low and add in vanilla, salt and flour.
+- In mixer fitted with your paddle attachment, cream butter and sugar for 1-2 minutes on medium speed until creamy, scraping the sides of the bowl as necessary.
+Turn the mixer to low and add in vanilla, milk, salt, and flour.
 Stir until incorporated and dough comes together.

 - Allow to cool completely before moving on to the filling.

 - In the bowl of your stand mixer fitted with the paddle attachment cream the peanut butter and powdered sugar together until smooth.

 - In a double boiler melt chocolate chips and cream until smooth.